Maaack/Godot-Credits-Scene/README.md

 3. Move the `addons/maaacks_credits_scene` folder into your project's `addons/` folder.
 4. Open/Reload the project.
 5. Enable the plugin from the Project Settings > Plugins tab.
+    If it's enabled for the first time,
+    1. A dialogue window will appear asking to copy the example scenes out of `addons/`.
 6. Continue with the [Existing Project Instructions](/addons/maaacks_credits_scene/docs/ExistingProject.md)

 #### Extras